BEACONS WAY ULTRA 100 MILES

 The Race Across Brecon Beacons!

 The route follows the Official trail of the Brecon Beacons National Park, the Beacons Way.
 Participants start at Abergavenny Castle, and make their way through the hidden gems of the National Park, the Black Mountains taking in the Skirrid, the Holy Mountain, before weaving their way to the ruins of Llanthony Abbey.
 Participants must then prepare to take on the central Beacons including the highest mountain in South Wales, Pen-y-Fan, followed by the Carmarthen Fans.
 A beautiful, wild and hidden range of mountains.
-The ability to navigate is expected during this event and runners must therefore have map reading skills.

 Part Of The 100 Mile Grand Slam